 In fact, when clients have emotional needs, they often use their untrained family law attorney or financial expert to process!
 Not only is this more expensive, they are not getting the best help.

 Friends and family can be helpful to a point as well but the best way to go is to get group support and/or individual support.
 I’m a huge fan of group because it helps you come out of the isolation and marginalization.
 I think it has a synergistic healing effect.

-Regardless of what you choose, remember that you are going to make some critical decisions that will have a significant impact on your life.
+You are going to make some critical decisions that will have a significant impact on your life.
 You need a clear head.